Chronic Pelvic Pain

 The treatment for PCS is an outpatient, minimally invasive procedure performed by an interventional radiologist using image guidance.
 This procedure is carried out under local anesthesia with intravenous sedation to assure patient comfort.
 A small catheter is placed into the vein to perform a diagnostic venogram.
 Blood supply to the pelvic varices is then blocked by the use of surgical plugs and/or embolic agents.
 The blood is then rerouted from the damaged veins into healthy veins.

 After the procedure, patients can return home or to work immediately.
 The patient may experience some pelvic discomfort within the first 72 hours, which will be medically managed.

 - Resume normal activities the same day

 - Short in-office procedure

 - Improved outcome of varicose vein treatment in legs

-- 85-95% success rate in pain reduction following the procedure
+- 85-95 percent success rate in pain reduction following the procedure

-You or your physician can schedule an office consultation with Dr. Dunleavy & the IR Team.
-Once referred, the IR team will conduct an initial consult that includes your medical history, a physical exam and an evaluation your pelvis and legs prior to any treatment.
-The Interventional Radiology clinic works collaboratively with your Gynecologist, Primary Care Physician and other physicians.
+You or your physician can schedule an office consultation with Dr. Dunleavy and the IR Team.
+Once referred, the IR team will conduct an initial consultation that includes a review of your medical history, a physical exam and an evaluation of your pelvis and legs prior to any treatment.
+The Interventional & Vascular Radiology clinic works collaboratively with your gynecologist, primary care physician and other physicians.

 Call for an appointment on our direct line at (716) 929-9484